 Buy out vs. sell together

-If you want to keep the house, you'll need enough cash to not only buy out your ex but also afford monthly housing payments on your own.
-Otherwise, selling the home could be the easiest way for both parties to get their fair shake.
+If you want to keep the house, you'll need enough cash to not only buy out your ex but also to afford monthly housing payments on your own.
+Otherwise, selling the home could be the easiest way for both parties to get their share of the proceeds.

 One spouse buys out the other

-In a divorce buyout, one spouse buys the equity of the other spouse and continues owning the home.
+In a divorce buyout, one spouse buys the other spouse's equity interest in the home and continues to own it.
 For example, if you and your ex-spouse have $100,000 in home equity, a buyout might involve paying your ex-spouse $50,000 for sole ownership of the house.

 » CALCULATOR: How to Buy Someone Out of a House

-The best reason to buy another spouse’s equity is to maintain a family home, either because you need the location for work or your children need it for school.
+The best reason to buy another spouse’s equity is to maintain a family home, either because you need to stay in the same location for work or your children’s school.

 Both spouses sell the home and split the proceeds